Nocory/netlify-cms-loader/README.md

 You can use the loader either with a query string or an options object.
 There is also a shorthand version where you specify the name of a collection as the only argument.

-Single files of a file collection can also be imported via shorthand by separating the collection and file name with a "/" `require("cms?someCollection/someFilename!")`
+Single files of a file collection can also be imported via shorthand by separating the collection and name of the file entry with a "/" `require("cms?someCollection/someName!")`

 By default the body field of a CMS entry is not included in the loaders output.
+The presence of a body will be indicated by the `hasBody` property being present in output object.

-The client can fetch the entries .json file if its body data is needed.
+The client can then fetch an entries .json file when its body data is needed.
 Alternatively set `includeBody: true` to always include body content in the loaders output.

 ---
 #### Examples: